VaggM/lab-schedule/README.md

 ![Weekly display](./screenshots/weeklydisplay.png)

 The schedule is read from an excel file of the following format.
+(the excel read happens in the back-end and the classes are provided through an API, by changing the classes provided in that API url the front-end will fetch that data instead)

 > Every cell that has multiple lines writter is considered a class.
 >